TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 000015b8: 6716                      beq.b   Absolute
 ```

-The first thing this code does is to save the `a3` resister in the stack because it will be changed during the routine.
+The first thing this code does is to save the `a3` register in the stack because it will be changed during the routine.

 ``` m68k
 Setup:
 000015b2: 2f0b                      move.l  a3,-(sp)
 ```

-In Assembly variables are provided by registers and thus are not namespaced, as the registers are the same through the whole program.
+In Assembly, variables are provided by registers and thus are not namespaced, as the registers are the same through the whole program.
 This is why you should save and restore them and document which one you will change, for instance to return values.

 Secondly, the code sets the `d0` register to 0.